 Since inception, we have incurred significant annual net losses and we have funded our operations primarily through the issuance of equity securities and debt financings.
-From inception through June 30, 2011, we have received net proceeds of \$54.9 million from the sale of convertible preferred stock, \$34.9 million from our IPO and \$31.6 million from our debt arrangements.
+From inception through September 30, 2011, we have received net proceeds of \$54.9 million from the sale of convertible preferred stock, \$34.9 million from our IPO and \$31.4 million from our debt arrangements.
 We have incurred losses and generated negative cash flows from operations since inception, and we expect to continue to incur significant and increasing losses and negative cash flows for the foreseeable future.

-As of June 30, 2011, we had cash, cash equivalents and investments totaling \$37.8 million compared to \$3.7 million as of December 31, 2010.
-The increase was primarily attributable to proceeds from our IPO, during which we sold 8,000,000 shares at \$5.00 per share and received net proceeds of \$34.9 million, after underwriting discounts, commissions and offering expenses.
-Additionally, we drew down \$10.0 million in the current quarter from our loan and security agreement with Hercules which was established in June 2011.
+As of September 30, 2011, we had cash, cash equivalents and investments totaling \$32.0 million compared to \$3.7 million as of December 31, 2010.
+The increase was primarily attributable to proceeds from our IPO, during which we sold 8,000,000 shares of our common stock at \$5.00 per share and received net proceeds of \$34.9 million, after underwriting discounts, commissions and offering expenses.
+Additionally, we drew down \$10.0 million in June 2011 from our loan and security agreement with Hercules.
 A portion of the proceeds were used to pay down the remaining obligations of \$2.8 million under our loan and security agreement with Pinnacle Ventures upon termination of the agreement.